 Why are bats crucial for ecosystems?

 Bats play several vital roles, including dispersing seeds, keeping insect populations under control, and pollinating plants.
-Therefore, bats play a critical role in ecosystem health and agricultural productivity by mitigating the need for insecticide and preventing crop damage.
+Bats play a critical role in ecosystem health and agricultural productivity by mitigating the need for insecticide and preventing crop damage.

-Sadly, bat populations are in decline for decades, partially due to White-Nose Syndrome, a fungal disease that has killed millions of bats.
+Sadly, bat populations have been declining rapidly, partially due to white-nose eyndrome, a fungal disease that has killed millions of bats.
 Other significant threats to bat populations are wind turbines and habitat loss.